DannyGryffs/Test-1/src/wb-assess-1.md

 **_String_**

 ```
-A string is a type of code that typically stores character data, written out using words sometimes mixed with numbers
+A string is a type of code that typically stores character data, written out in words which can be mixed with numbers
 ```

 **_Number_**

 ```
-A number is a datatype that can turn a non-number value into a number value
+A Number data type is a number/integer
 ```

 **_Boolean_**

 ```
-A Boolean is a data type/value that only returns its results in a one or the the other way, for example: true or false, 1 or 0, on or off...
+ A Boolean data type only returns its results in true or false values
 ```

 **_Array_**

 ```
-Arrays are a data type that allows one to represent a list of items in one item.
+Arrays are a data type that allow a list of items to be represented or grouped up as one
 ```

 ### B.3.
 Trace the value of `x`